mitosis-project/vmitosis-asplos21-artifact/scripts/README.md

 #### Finding the raw data from my experiments
 Raw experimental logs are redirected to "vmitosis-asplos21-artifact/evaluation/measured/data/" by the run scripts.
 Processed logs are redirected to "vmitosis-asplos21-artifact/evaluation/measured/processed/", which will contain CSV files for each figure.
-All graphs are redirected to "vmitosis-asplos21-artifact/evaluation/measured/processed/graphs/" while compiling the report.

 #### Reference logs from the paper
 Reference logs can be found in "vmitosis-asplos21-artifact/evaluation/referece/data/".
-These logs will be compiled by "compile_report.sh" along with the "measured" experiments that you run on your platform.
+These logs will also be compiled by "compile_report.sh" along with the "measured" experiments that you run on your platform.
-Reference graphs can be found in "vmitosis-asplos21-artifact/evaluation/referece/data/graphs", after you compile the report.

 #### Comparing artifact evaluation with reference data
 Once all or partial experiments have completed and you have compiled the results, an artifact evaluation report will be generated in "vmitosis-asplos21-artifact/vmitosis-artifact-report/".
-Copy this directory to your local machine and open the "vmitosis-asplos21-artifact/vmitosis-artifact-report/vmitosis.html" page on your favourite web browser to view the graphs side-by-side.
+The report will contain CSV files and PDF plots for each figure.
+Copy this directory to your local machine and open the "vmitosis-artifact-report/vmitosis.html" page on your favourite web browser to view the graphs side-by-side.